craigmbooth/craigmbooth.github.io/astrophysics/publications.md

 <ol>
   <li>
   <em>Cosmic cookery: Growing galaxies in a computer</em><br />
-  As part of the Durham team presenting our work at the Royal Society Summer Science Exhibition (2005), I designed a poster that stretches a cooking metaphor well past breaking point. <a href="media/publications/rs05poster.jpg">[JPG]</a>
+  As part of the Durham team presenting our work at the Royal Society Summer Science Exhibition (2005), I designed a poster that stretches a cooking metaphor well past breaking point.
   </li>
 </ol>